zheksoon/onek/README.md

 ): (...args: Args) => T;
 ```

+Creates a function that runs the `fn` function and makes all observable and computed values accessed inside the `fn` untracked, so they won't make the component rerender or reaction run.

 ### useObserver

 ```ts
 function useObserver(): ISubscriber | undefined;
 ```

+Returns the `ISubscriber` instance that is also a function.
+The resulting function can be used to wrap your component code with it or be passed as an argument to `observable` and `computed` getters to make the component rerender on their changes.
+Also, it can be called with `observable` or `computed` as an argument, it will also make the component rerender on their changes.

 ### shallowEquals

 ```ts
 function shallowEquals<T>(prev: T, next: T): boolean;
 ```

+Returns `true` if `prev` and `next` are equal.
+Supports plain objects, arrays, `Map` and `Set`.

 ## License